kleinl/Dynamixel-Controller/Readme.md

 catkin_make
 ```
 ## 2. Hardware Setup
+### 2.1 Power the motor
-### 2.1 Connect the motor to a voltage source (red is plus, black minus) with 9-12V.
+Connect the motor to a voltage source (red is plus, black minus) with 9-12V.
+### 2.2 Connect controller with computer
-### 2.2 Plug in the usb2dynamixel stick to your notebook.
-(Communication slider set to TTL)
+Plug in the usb2dynamixel stick to your computer with the communication slider set to TTL.
+### 2.3 Connect controller with motor
-### 2.3 Connect the motor with the TTL port of the usb2dynamixel.
+Connect the motor with the TTL port of the usb2dynamixel.

 ## 3. Run the table.
 ### 3.1 Make your USB port writeable